 ACE Awareness – Good, Bad, Both?

-If you’re not familiar with the now somewhat famous ACE studies, what we are talking about here are studies that seemed to show that the more Adverse Childhood Experiences you had, the more likely it is that you will deal with bad outcomes in adulthood.
-The original studies got a lot of media attention, deservedly, but also because the numbers, as reported, made for really great headlines.
+If you’re not familiar with the now somewhat famous ACE studies, what we are talking about here are studies that seem to show that the more Adverse Childhood Experiences you had, the more likely it is that you will deal with bad outcomes in adulthood.
+The original studies got a lot of media attention, deservedly, but also because the numbers, as reported, made great headlines.

 As subjects filled out the questionnaire, reporting on how many of the listed experiences they had, child abuse, domestic violence, mental illness in the house, death of a parent, incarceration of a parent, divorce, etc.

-What they studies showed was that if your score was 4 or higher, the prevalence of bad outcomes went up exponentially.
+The studies showed that if one’s score was four or higher, the prevalence of bad outcomes increased exponentially.

 Twice as many smokers, 4.5 times as many struggled with depression, seven times as likely to be alcoholic, ten times as likely to have injected illicit drugs, and over 12 times as likely to have attempted suicide.